datastax/ruby-driver/README.md

 future.join
 ```

-The host you specify is just a seed node, the driver will automatically discover all peers in the cluster.
+__Note__: The host you specify is just a seed node, the driver will automatically discover all peers in the cluster.

 Read more: